How to register

-Students who are seeking services at Penn State must self-disclose the need for academic adjustments, auxiliary aids, and/or services to the Student Disability Resources office at Penn State Berks.
+Students seeking disability services must self-disclose the need for academic adjustments, auxiliary aids, and/or services to the Student Disability Resources Office at Penn State Berks.

-1. Students seeking services for a disability must self-disclose the need for services to the Student Disability Resources (SDR) Coordinator at Penn State Berks.
+- Students seeking services for a disability must self-disclose the need for services to the Student Disability Resources (SDR) coordinator at Penn State Berks.
 Each student is required to provide diagnostic documentation from a licensed professional.
-It is the responsibility of the student to obtain documentation and present a copy to the SDR Coordinator for review.
+It is the responsibility of the student to obtain documentation and present a copy to the SDR coordinator for review.
 The documentation must meet Penn State's guidelines for appropriate documentation.
-For detailed information regarding Penn State's guidelines for documenting a specific disability, go to the following web site: http://equity.psu.edu/ods/guidelines
+View detailed information regarding Penn State's guidelines for documenting a specific disability >

-2. The documentation is reviewed and evaluated to determine if Penn State's documentation guidelines have been met, and to determine if the student's disorder/impairment meets the criteria for having a disability.
-A disability (as defined by the Rehabilitation Act, 1973, and the American's with Disabilities Amendments Act (ADAAA), 2008) is defined as a physical or mental impairment that substantially limits one or more major life activities.
-The determination for reasonable academic adjustments, auxiliary aids, and/or services is an interactive process that is determined on a case by case and a course-by-course basis.
+- The documentation is reviewed and evaluated to determine if Penn State's documentation guidelines have been met, and to determine if the student's disorder/impairment meets the criteria for having a disability.
+A disability (as defined by the Rehabilitation Act, 1973, and the American's with Disabilities Amendments Act [ADAAA], 2008) is defined as a physical or mental impairment that substantially limits one or more major life activities.
+The determination for reasonable academic adjustments, auxiliary aids, and/or services is an interactive process that is determined on a case-by-case and course-by-course basis.

-3. Student will be asked to schedule an intake interview with the SDR Coordinator.
-During the intake interview the student's disorder/impairment and academic history are discussed, services are explained, and the rights and responsibilities of the student and Penn State are reviews.
+- The applicant will be asked to schedule an intake interview with the SDR coordinator.
+During the intake interview, the student's disorder/impairment and academic history are discussed, services are explained, and the rights and responsibilities of the student and the University are reviewed.
 A student should anticipate that the intake assessment will take approximately one hour.

-Students interested in obtaining services at Penn State for a disability should begin the process described above as soon as possible.
+Students interested in obtaining services at Penn State for a disability should begin this process as soon as possible.
 If additional information is needed at any time during the process, the procedure of reviewing documentation can be delayed, which may also delay the delivery of academic adjustments, auxiliary aids, and/or services.